jacobgarcia/musement/README.md

 ### Building Musement

-Musement currently uses Angular as the main frontend framework, Gulp as the babel compiler, CSS and HTML minification and more.
+Musement currently uses Angular as the main frontend framework, Webpack as compiler and module manager, Gulp in CSS and HTML minification and more.

 Compile files in the project
 ```bash